 When I’m 65

-ID information is not required on the Massachusetts tax return, and the option for no ID can be chosen if the taxpayer does not wish to provide it.
+ID information is not required on the Massachusetts tax return.
+You can choose the option for no ID if you do not want to provide it.

 Child and dependent related credits

 Starting with the 2021 tax year, when filing your Form 1 or Form 1-NR/PY return, you can choose between the following 2 credits:

 - Child care expenses credit:

 - For children under age 13

 - Dependents age 65 or over (as of December 31, 2022 for tax year 2022)